levidavidmurray/reddit-purge/README.md

 secret = fJxo0ALVNc_bT1P2A3ro3eXVBdI
 ```

-Verify your values are correct, and save the file.
+Verify your values are correct, save the file, and then run the script.

 ```shell
 # Command Line